skyrimer/DBL-Micro-Soft/Final_code/README.md

 , where you should change `folder/python_module.py` to the path to the module that you want to run.
 ### _0_Constants

 This folder contains constants and utility functions used throughout the project.
+All the functions were tested before, but you need to modify anything like the database utilities or predefined paths, then all the functions and constants can be found in modules in this folder.
+All of the functions have docstring documentation, so it should be clear what are the doing and how to use them.

 ### _1_Tweet_Data_Extraction

 Given a folder with JSONs containing tweets, our first aim was to clean them.
-In order to clean the data, the folder with raw JSONs must be put in the main directory of the project (next to folders `Split N`, `Final_code` and etc), under the name 'data_raw'.
-Then one must run the file data_extraction.py.
+In order to clean the data, the folder with raw JSONs must be put in the main directory of the project (next to folders `Split N`, `Final_code` and etc), under the name `data_raw`.
+Then one must run the file `data_extraction.py`.
 The result will be one JSON file in this directory, under `data_processed/cleaned_tweets_combined.json`.

 ### _2_Insert_Tweets_to_Database